-Total interest revenue recognized in connection with the September 1, 2017, mortgage receivable was \$2,049 and interest revenue accrued in connection with the January 16, 2020, mortgage receivable was \$16,401 for the year ended December 31, 2020.
+Total interest revenue recognized in connection with the Trek Tour, LLC mortgage note receivable was \$244 for the year ended December 31, 2021.
+Total interest revenue accrued in connection with the Ticonderoga Golf Corporation note receivable was \$34,784 for the year ended December 31, 2021.